 Educational plaques should accompany all initial installations of recreational and cultural interest area symbol signs.
 The educational plaque should remain in place for at least 3 years after the initial installation.
 If used, the educational plaque should be the same width as the symbol sign.

 Symbol signs that are readily recognizable by the public may be installed without educational plaques.
-Support:

-Figure 2H-1 illustrates some examples of the use of educational plaques.
+Figure 2H-1 illustrates some typical uses of educational plaques.

 Section 2H.07 Use of Prohibitive Slash